Deformable image registration with deep network priors: a study on longitudinal PET images: Discussion

 \subsection{Impact of training on a database}

-According to the results presented in Subsections \ref{sec:results_regu} and \ref{sec:results_dl} comparing \texttt{MIRRBA} to the DL-based approaches \texttt{DL\_LapIRN} and \texttt{DL\_Voxelmorph}, not learning registration patterns from a dataset helps to obtain precise segmentations, especially for lesions.
-Indeed, we argue that while organs' sizes and relative localizations are coherent across patients, lesions' positions and volumes are not.
-Hence, there are fewer deformation patterns to be learned from a database.
+When comparing \texttt{MIRRBA} to the DL-based approaches (\texttt{DL\_LapIRN} and \texttt{DL\_Voxelmorph}), we show that not learning registration patterns from a dataset helps to obtain precise segmentations, especially at a lesion level.
+Indeed, while the size of organs and their locations are relatively consistent across patients, this is not the case with the lesions.
+Hence, there are fewer deformation patterns that can be learned from a database.
 Since performing locally precise registration with a DL-based method is very challenging in this situation, our method adapts to each subject.
 Moreover, according to its lower SDJDet value, \texttt{MIRRBA} produces smoother deformations than the DL-based approaches.